 pass the petrol station forecourt, and immediately go through the gap in the fence, with a barrier to deter cyclists.
 At the barrier is a faded sign for Van Heemstra laan.
 It is easy to miss this gate.
 If you are 20 m from the petrol station, then you missed it: turn back and look again.

-go straight on along this road through Baarn – along Van Heemstra laan, and then Eemnesser weg.
+go straight on along this road through Baarn – first along Van Heemstra laan, and then Eemnesser weg.

 Baarn is built at the edge of the forested ridge.
 Since the coming of the railway, it has been an upper-income town, especially because of its association with the royal family.
 Soestdijk Palace is on the outskirts of Baarn, and ex-Queen Beatrix went to school here.